-To harmonize the NASD's rules with the amended short sale provision in the Exchange Act, NASD Regulation proposes to amend the affirmative determination provisions of NASD Rule 3370.23 Rule 3370 generally requires an NASD member, prior to accepting a short sale order from a customer in any security, to make an affirmative determination that the member can borrow or otherwise provide for delivery of the security by the settlement date.
-We propose to amend the affirmative determination concluded that using its authority set forth in Rule 1120(b)(4) to specify content of the firm element is appropriate.
+The CFMA exempts transactions in security futures from the short sale provisions of Section 10(a) of the Exchange Act.26 To harmonize NASD's rules with the amended short sale provision in the Exchange Act, NASD proposes to amend the affirmative determination provisions of NASD Rule 3370.27 Rule 3370 generally requires an NASD member, prior to accepting a short sale order from a customer in any security, to make an affirmative determination that the member can borrow or otherwise provide for delivery of the security by the settlement date.
+NASD proposes to amend the affirmative determination requirement to exempt security futures from the application of the rule.28 The proposed amendment would eliminate a member's affirmative determination obligation with respect to any short sale of a security future.